 Teachers in West Virginia’s Kanawha County School District are protesting a proposed dress code that’s currently being considered by the local school board.

-The dress code would ban facial piercings, visible tattoos (teachers would have to cover them up), flip-flops, and “immodest” dress.
+The teacher dress code would ban facial piercings, visible tattoos (teachers would have to cover them up), flip-flops, and “immodest” dress.
 Hair and nails are to be clean and neatly groomed, and those who work around moving equipment will be required to maintain shoulder length hair or secure it in place.

 One of the more ambiguous inclusions is the prohibition of blue jeans, unless they are “dress jeans.”
 It’s these kinds of vague policies and stipulations that have teachers, who move from role to role within a school on a moment’s notice, wondering why standards are becoming a hot-button issue when the vast majority of teachers dress in a professional manner that suits their in-school role.